The Wildlife Trusts

-The Wildlife Trusts, the trading name of the Royal Society of Wildlife Trusts, is an organisation made up of 46 local Wildlife Trusts in the United Kingdom, the Isle of Man and Alderney.
-The Wildlife Trusts, between them, look after more than 2,600 nature reserves, covering around 98500 ha.
-As of 2024, the Trusts have a combined membership of over 944,000 members.
+The Wildlife Trusts (trading name), formally the Royal Society of Wildlife Trusts, is an organisation made up of 46 local Wildlife Trusts in the United Kingdom, the Isle of Man and Alderney.
+The Wildlife Trusts, between them, look after more than 2,600 nature reserves, covering around 112,000 ha of land and 10,120km of watercourse.
+As of 2025, the Trusts have a combined membership of over 945,800 members.

 The Royal Society of Wildlife Trusts (RSWT) is an independent charity, with a membership formed of the 46 individual charitable Trusts.
 It acts as an umbrella group for the individual Wildlife Trusts, as well as operating a separate Grants Unit which administers a number of funds.

 King Charles III serves as the patron of the Wildlife Trusts.
 David Bellamy was president of The Wildlife Trusts for ten years between 1995 and 2005, and was succeeded by Aubrey Manning.
 Sir David Attenborough, Simon King and Tony Juniper are all Presidents Emeritus.
 Stephanie Hilborne OBE was chief executive for 15 years, and left in October 2019.
 Craig Bennett became CEO from April 6, 2020.